Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 In a traditional model, carrier allocation is largely static—contracted volumes assigned by lane, with overflow pushed to spot markets during surges.
 AI-driven orchestration engines work differently.
 They continuously score carriers across performance, cost, capacity availability, and SLA compliance, then autonomously allocate shipments to the optimal carrier mix in real time.
 As conditions shift—a carrier hits capacity, weather disrupts a lane, demand exceeds forecast in a specific region—the system rebalances without manual intervention.

 The breadth of carrier integrations directly determines optimization quality.
 Platforms with over a thousand native carrier connections create a fundamentally larger optimization surface than those with a few hundred.
 During peak surges, this breadth is the difference between finding capacity at competitive rates and being forced into premium spot procurement.
+For a deeper dive into this orchestration architecture, see the guide to multi-carrier logistics orchestration.

 Dynamic pricing models layer on top.
 Rather than negotiating flat seasonal rates months in advance, predictive systems enable rolling rate optimization—securing capacity commitments when the forecast signals upcoming demand, adjusting allocations as actuals diverge from predictions, and avoiding the spot-rate premiums that typically spike 200–300% during peak windows.
+Automated route planning integrates with these orchestration engines to ensure every allocated carrier operates on the most efficient path.

 Constraint-Governed Optimization: Why “AI-Powered” Alone Isn’t Enough